Compare the best CD rates today from 423 local banks, online banks, and credit unions across the United States.

 How To Cash Out A CD

 How long does it take to cash out a CD?
 First, wait for your bank, credit union, or other financial institution to send you a letter about the CD’s maturity.
 This generally occurs two to three weeks before the CD’s maturity date.
-The letter will inform you of the date when your CD will mature and how much the accrued interest will be.
+The letter will inform you of when your CD will mature and how much the accrued interest will be.

 At maturity, you’ll have a few options for what to do with your money.
 You can choose any or all of these: